China exporting alumina again as soaring prices upend market

 “Most importantly, and hardly anyone talks about it, there is a real risk that Rusal sanctions will not be lifted any time soon, definitively not before the (U.S. mid-term) November election,” he said.

 U.S. customers of Rusal have until Oct.
-23 to wind down business with the Russian aluminium giant, which produces around 6 percent of global alumina supply.
+23 to wind down business with the Russian aluminum giant, which produces around 6 percent of global alumina supply.